Lynn Pressman Raymond: Personal

 Raymond described herself as having "bad hair" and was a big fan of wearing distinctive hats from among the hundreds of designs she owned that were created by milliner Mr. John.

 A resident of Manhattan's Upper East Side near the Whitney Museum of American Art, Raymond died at her apartment at age 97 on July 22, 2009.
 She was survived by a daughter from her first marriage (which had ended in divorce) and two sons from her marriage to Jack Pressman, as well as five grandchildren and two great-grandchildren.
 Jack Pressman died in 1959; her marriage to Dr. Martin Gray ended with his death in 1970, and her fourth husband, Michael Raymond died in the 1990s.

-She played minor roles in a number of films produced by her son, including in his 1987 film Wall Street.
+She played minor roles in a number of films produced by her son Edward R. Pressman, including in his 1987 film Wall Street.
 She was hired for a Juicy Couture print ad when she was 94 years old.
 Her son James Pressman succeeded her as the company's president in 1979.